Home »June 24, 2019

-This number system is also used to let us know if the current is flowing in a circuit or not, where 0 denotes no and 1 is for yes.
+This number system also lets us know if the current flows in a circuit, where 0 denotes no and 1 is yes.
 Computers today are made up of billions of transistors; they all act on the binary language because an operation is performed when it meets with the stored binary numbers in the computer.

 Every character and bitmap pixels are made up of binary digits.
 That means they are stored as a sequence of numbers in the memory.
 Also, if you increase the color depth of a bitmap graphic, you will find a significant difference in the size of the file.

 The data that we enter in computers, for example, numbers or alphabets, they are all assigned unique eight-digit binary numbers.
 So, when you press a letter, the network doesn’t know that it is an alphabet, it only knows that it is a large eight-digit binary number.

 At an early age, we were taught a number system which is known as decimal, and if you remember we were also instructed on how to calculate positional values like tens, hundreds, thousands, etc. The only thing that was missing at the time was the rule in which we calculate these values.
 As number systems start with one’s position, the digit left to the first number will be one times the base, for example, the number on the left of the first will be 1×10 means tens, on the second place the amount will be 1×100 that marks it hundreds and so on.
 In decimal, the numbers mount up to 9 starting from 0.